If a colposcopy finds abnormal cells in your cervix, treatment to remove these cells may be recommended.

 - exercising, including swimming, for at least 2 weeks, or while there's still any bleeding or discharge

-If HPV isn't found, you won't need to be screened again for another 3 years.
+If HPV is not found, you will not need to be screened again for another 3 years.
 But if HPV or significant cell changes are found, you'll be referred for another colposcopy.

 Risks and side effects